sparkflows/sparkflows-docs/docs/operations/clean-up-db.rst

 Database Clean up
 ================

-Sparkflows provides methods to cleanup the database tables used to store the metadata about the workflow-execution, pipeline-execution and their results.
+Sparkflows offers methods to clean up database tables used for storing metadata related to workflow executions, pipeline executions, and their results.

 Manual Cleanup
 ===============